op47147/markdown.test/Other/Output on DSI and HDMI at the same time/README.md

-# Output On DSI And HDMI At The Same Time
+# Output on DSI and HDMI at the same time